Employers Should Disable Internet Explorer 8 Inprivate Browsing

-Before shutting a site down that law enforcement finds is delivering child pornography, IP addresses of computers accessing the site are often collected through a packet tracer.
+Before shutting a site down that law enforcement finds what it is delivering, IP addresses of computers accessing the site are often collected through a packet tracer.
 Packet tracers are also known as sniffers.
 These IP addresses can be traced through the Internet service provider to a particular account which then can be used to obtain a search warrant covering all computer(s) at that location.
 This is a justifiable procedure to track a serious crime.
 However, like many broad-based law enforcement tactics, there is a chance of also hitting an innocent bystander.
 Sniffers do not distinguish between web requests from desired sites, vs. unwanted pop-ups or misleading spam messages.
 They also do not distinguish who was using the computer at the time, or even if the activity might have been someone stealing bandwidth from a poorly secured wireless network.
 If access was from an unwanted pop-up or spam e-mail, all or part of those images might very well be found on the hard disk by a forensic examiner, private browsing or not.

 Once accused of illegal activities using the Internet, an innocent bystander could defend himself by hiring a computer forensic expert to investigate the accused’s browsing activity.
 However that is exactly what private browsing capability now undermines.
 To put it another way, your computer can be your accuser, but it can also be your alibi.
 If you are innocent, InPrivate reduces the ability of your computer to be your alibi.
-While the chances of being caught in an embarrassing situation from viewing legal porn are higher, the consequences of being unable to defend against a much more serious charge of child pornography are dire.
+While the chances of being caught in an embarrassing situation from viewing legal porn are higher, the consequences of being unable to defend against a much more serious charge are dire.

 Unfortunately the mere availability of private browsing, regardless of whether it is ever actually used, burdens the ability to show that the computer was not used for a particular activity.
 Microsoft forces every Internet Explorer user to specifically agree to activate the phishing filter, although one can hardly imagine a user not wanting to be warned about identity theft traps.
 By comparison “porn mode”, despite the legal risks that come with it, requires behind-the-scenes administrative action to disable.
 Furthermore, if Microsoft and other browser providers were to simply log the beginning and ending of private sessions in the system log it would go far to continue to allow computer forensics to be equally useful in both prosecution and defense roles.